iaine/unheardcity/README.md

 Other methods are being developed through the [methods](methods) folder.

+The methods are being refined as doing things with this data in [how-tos](how-to ) folder.

 ## Data

 The data used in the sonifications is stored in the [data](data) folder.